alreich/qualreas/README.md

 Here we'll use the temporal interval & point algebra, <b>Extended_Linear_Interval_Algebra</b>, defined by Reich in ["Intervals, Points, and Branching Time", 1994](https://www.researchgate.net/publication/220810644_Intervals_Points_and_Branching_Time)

-This algebra extends Allen's algebra of proper time intervals to include time points, so those two different ontology classes are permitted.
+This algebra extends Allen's algebra of <b>Proper Time Intervals</b> to include <b>Time Points</b>, so those two different ontology classes are permitted.

 The relation, "PF", is "PointFinishes", "PS" is "PointStarts", and "PE" is "PointEquals".
 "PFI" & "PSI" are the converses of "PF" and "PS", respectively.